 - Use room temperature cream cheese.
 When you use cream cheese that is at room temperature, it is so much easier to work with.
 Using cold cream cheese keeps it from whipping and becoming a beautiful creamy texture that we love.
 Cold cream cheese has more of a cottage cheese style texture when mixed.
 If you don’t have time to let, the cream cheese sit at room temperature, toss it in the microwave for 30 seconds, then stir.
 Keep repeating the process until it’s warmed up some, but not hot.

-- Do not overbake the lemon blueberry cheesecake crumb bars.
+- Do not overbake the low carb cheesecake bars.
 If you overbake the cheesecake bars, they will be dry and not as flavorful.
 So keep an eye on them and don’t bake them for too long.

 - Don’t skip prebaking the crust.
 It’s important to have the best results to prebake that crust for 10 minutes prior to adding the cream cheese and blueberries.
 If you skip this step, you will find that it doesn’t cook up all the way.
 You would end up with a raw bottom and done top instead of cooked perfectly all the way through.